 10. Man Bun Dreads

-Dreads are a stylish men’s hairstyle, but we’re guessing you’re looking for a style to get them off the shoulders once in awhile.
-A man bun works for thick dreads or the thinner locks.
+Dreads are a stylish men’s hairstyle, but we’re guessing you’re looking for a style to get them off the shoulders once in a while.
+A man bun works for thick dreads or thinner locks.

-Just because you’re older, that doesn’t mean you can’t have long hair.
+Just because you’re older doesn’t mean you can’t have long hair.
 If you’ve left your locks long and have a beard to match, comb hair back into a low man bun.
+Add glasses and rock your look!

 12. Dapper Man Bun